armelito/Wordpress-boilerplate/README.md

 * `composer env:regenerate` : Regenerate the .env file
 * `yarn run start` : Start the dev environment

 - A script which builds all assets is missing.
-Comming soon !
+Useless to run build.
+Coming soon !